 For hobbyist developers and bootstrapped startups, this price gap changes everything.

-Where Claude Sonnet 4.5 Wins Decisively
+Where Claude Sonnet 4.5 Is Worth the Price

 The scenarios where paying premium makes sense.